Anaminus/rbxmk/doc/formats.md

 ModuleScript      | Source
 Script            | Source

-A format that can encode a **Numberlike** type accepts any type that can be converted to a floating-point number.
-An **Intlike** is similar, converting to an integer instead.
+A format that can encode a **Numberable** type accepts any type that can be converted to a floating-point number.
+An **Intable** is similar, converting to an integer instead.

 ## `bin`
 [bin]: #user-content-bin